 Growing up in a time of economic uncertainty, Xers learned to be self-sufficient and independent from an early age.
 They value hard work, individualism, and personal responsibility, and are less likely to rely on others for help.

-Generation X grew up at a time of political and social upheaval, leading to a sense of skepticism and cynicism.
-They are less likely to trust institutions and authority figures and are more likely to question the status quo.
+Generation X grew up at a time of political and socioeconomic upheaval, and general uncertainty and job instability.
+This left them with a sense of skepticism and cynicism.
+Thus, they are less likely to trust institutions and authority figures, and are more likely to question the status quo.

 They are diverse and inclusive: